It’s Hard to Feel Sorry for a Narcissist

 - Believe they’re special

 - Do not care about the feelings or needs of others

 - Overreact frequently

 - Don’t listen and interrupt often

 - Act defensively and irrational

 - Won’t admit that what you know is true is true (gaslighting)

 So, Should You Feel Sorry for a Narcissist?

 Narcissists struggle to function the only way they know, trying desperately to hide their feelings of worthlessness from themselves and everyone else.

 Yes, they come across as hateful bullies.
 And they may try to destroy you.
-The sad truth though is they really don’t care about you at all; they just want you to get out of their way.
+In reality, the sad truth is they really don’t care about you at all; they just want you to get out of their way.